 So Native Advertising is the buzzword of the moment, but how can it make you money?

 I’ve gone with the flavour of the day over the years; SEO, Adwords, FB, PPV, Adult, Mobile and from 2014 have focused exclusively on Native Advertising.
-I had seen the proliferation of trashy looking content thin, ad heavy sites all over the place, but it wasn’t until I met a chap 15celebsrevealtheirbikiniswho had started one of these sites in November 2014 and was making $60k profit a month within 4 months that I really took notice.
+I had seen the proliferation of trashy looking content thin, ad heavy sites all over the place, but it wasn’t until I met a chap who had started one of these sites in November 2014 and was making $60k profit a month within 4 months that I really took notice.

 I personally couldn’t give a shit which celebrities look crap with no makeup, who has had a boob job, who has gone bankrupt, who’s having sex with whom and who looks better in a bikini at 40 than 20.
 OK I lied about the last one and I might click on it.
 I also might click on “15 Celebs Reveal Their Bodies In Outrageous Bikinis” (it’s been running for 5 months) but I would hate myself for it.

-In-fact as I click next on each ad heavy, slow loading page waiting impatiently until I see the image I saw of what looked like a bikini top strai16yogapantsning not to break on the ad I really do hate myself.
+In-fact as I click next on each ad heavy, slow loading page waiting impatiently until I see the image I saw of what looked like a bikini top straining not to break on the ad I really do hate myself.
 Not because I’m wasting my time (it doesn’t count when I’m researching (same as when I was running adult campaigns)), but I hate it because I know the numbers.

 The ad I clicked on would have cost the publisher 5 to 20 cents for the click (proper breakdown of the numbers below).